Code Generator Configuration

 enableSqlFilter Since 3.3.1

-• Note: If SQL syntax compatibility issues arise, manually set this to false.
-Known incompatible cases include the MyCat middleware.
-For more details, refer to ISSUE-2102.
+manually if you encounter SQL syntax compatibility issues.
+Known incompatible scenarios include the MyCat middleware.
+For more information, see ISSUE-2102.

 include

-• Description: The table names to be included.
-When enableSqlFilter is false, regular expressions are allowed.
+- Description: The table names to include.
+Regular expressions are allowed when

 likeTable Since 3.3.0